 MAKE PLANS FOR THE DAY OF SURGERY: Plan to arrive two hours before surgery.
-You will be instructed as to your exact arrival time at your preoperative appointment.
+You will be instructed as to your exact arrival time at your pre-operative appointment.
 There are comfortable waiting areas for your friends and family members.

 REVIEW YOUR PRESCRIPTION ORDERS AND INSTRUCTIONS: If given prior to surgery, check your prescriptions for accuracy.
 Be certain all medications are filled before surgery.
-If instructed, you may need to bring certain prescriptions with you on the day of surgery.